 - If your resume ends up being two-pages long, make sure the most important information is on the first page.

 - Don’t be afraid for your resume to go to two-pages or longer if your experience warrants it.
 For example, it’s not unusual for senior-level executives and those in the IT, R&D, and academia, science, and legal fields to have resumes that are three or four-pages long .

-- If you’re a traditional college student or recent grad with less than three-years of cumulative work experience, you may be able to easily fit all of your experience on one-page (but don’t be afraid of a two-age resume if you need it though).
+- If you’re a traditional college student or recent grad with less than three-years of cumulative work experience, you may be able to easily fit all of your experience on one-page (but don’t be afraid of a two-page resume if you need it though!).

 - Make sure every word listed on the resume is relevant to the type of position you’ll be targeting in your job search.
-If it’s not relevant, or “fluff,” leave it off.
+If it’s non-relevant “fluff,” leave it off.

 Photo Credit: www.istockphoto.com